-A camera, along with programming code developed by the team, is used to track the target and determine the location of the player.
+A camera, along with a programming code developed by the team, is used to track the target and determine the location of the player.
 Once the location is determined, a laptop processes the images and sends the information to the Arduino microcontroller.
 The microcontroller tells the servo motor how to pan the throwing machine.
 Once the machine is in place, the wireless controller engages the linear actuator and the ball is pushed through the tires toward the target.

-For a detailed explanation of this process and a demonstration, check out this link
+For a detailed explanation of this process and a demonstration, check out this link.

 Want to learn more about the code the team crafted for this project?
-Check out this video
+Check out this video.

-The High Speed Actuator
+The High-Speed Actuator

-, a high speed actuator with 6" of stroke and 22 lbs of force.
+The team chose Progressive Automations' PA-15-6-22, a high-speed actuator with 6" of stroke and 22 lbs of force.
 As you can see in the video, the actuator was custom mounted at the back with a rod connected to the loader.

-was used.
+To control the actuator, Progressive Automations' PA-30 control box was used.
 The project is used with wireless remotes, negating the need to be right next to the device when it's operated.

 The BenefitMost of the time, coaches will operate this machine.
 This can take away from their focus on the players, limiting their ability to focus on the task of coaching.
 This machine allows a coach to maintain more of their attention on the players and provide better feedback.

 For players who want to practice, but have no partner, this machine can be operated by a single person.
 Player's no longer have to wait for a time when two people will be available for practice.

 Way to go fellas.
 We're excited to see how this project pans out in the future.
 We hope you guys keep us up-to-date on your progress.